safebear/qatestexercise/README.md

 Click on `Run all specs`.

-This will run the `create`, `delete`, `read` and `update` tests (or `specs`) that can be found in: `cypress > integration > computers`
+This will run the `create`, `delete`, `read` and `update` tests (or `specs`) that can be found in the `cypress > integration > computers` folder in the project.

 These can be run in any order or run individually (if they need a `computer` to delete, then they create one from test data).

-These run FAST.
+Cypress runs a lot faster than Selenium, because it runs natively in the browser.
 On my laptop these four UI tests run in 9 seconds.
 This means that 400 user journey tests like these would take 15 minutes, which isn't bad.

-Take a look at the tests, they are commented (but not very well - I ran out of time!)
+Take a look at the test specs in the `cypress > integration > computers` in your IDE, they have comments describing what they do (not great comments unfortunatel - I ran out of time!)

 Now click on the `create` test in the Cypress Runner.